Acquirer vs Issuer: the Key Difference Between an Acquiring Bank and an Issuing Bank in Card Payment Processing

 Acquiring Bank Roles

 The role of an acquiring bank is to see to it that businesses get merchant accounts and are authorized to process debit or credit card payments on their behalf.
-In some cases, acquirers handle the transaction process themselves.
+Acquirers typically rely on third-party payment processors or gateways to handle the technical aspects of transactions, while they focus on merchant account management and settlement.
 They work in tandem with third-party processors more typically and then serve as a middleman between the business, the card network, and the processor.
 In addition, during a transaction, after the issuing bank release the money from the cardholder’s account, the acquiring bank collects the payment and ensure it gets to the business account.

 Issuing Bank Roles

-The role of issuing banks is to issue credit to customers.
+Issuing banks provide credit or debit cards to consumers and are responsible for evaluating the cardholder’s account, approving transactions, and handling billing and disputes.
 This is because card networks are not heavily involved in individual transactions.
 All they do is provide the framework for regulated and consistent use plus rules and standards for payments happening on their network.
-So, the issuer handles the assessment of the cardholder’s account and makes sure the customer has substantial resources to complete the transaction.
+So, the issuer checks the cardholder’s account and makes sure the customer has substantial resources to complete the transaction.

 acquiring-bank-vs.-issuing-bank-whats-the-difference-1.jpeg